UPPMAX/uppmax_intro_day_1/docs/sessions/login_remote_desktop.md

 [https://docs.uppmax.uu.se](https://docs.uppmax.uu.se),
 then answer these questions:

-- Find the page where it is documented to log in to Rackham's remote desktop using a program.
+- Find the page where it is documented to log in to Pelle's remote desktop using a program.
 What is that program called?

 ???- question "Answer"